cstawarz/jel/mwel.md

 Names can have global or local scope.

-Every statement list (i.e. the top level of a module, and the bodies of call and "def" statements) gets its own local scope.
+Every statement list (i.e. the top level of a module, and the bodies of call and function definition statements) gets its own local scope.
 Local scopes nest lexically, and local names mask identical names in the global scope or enclosing local scopes.

 Local names are created by prefixing an assignment-to-identifier statement with the "local" keyword, e.g.